General Private School Information

 Report cards will come from the private school.
 It is up to the private school to determine promotion criteria and promotion is reported with the required annual enrollment submission, no later than October 5.

-The diploma will come from the private school.
-The State does not issue diplomas for any nonpublic school (private or homeschool) or validate any type of credential provided by those schools.
+The DDOE does not issue diplomas for any private school or validate any type of credential provided by those schools.
+The DDOE does not retain copies of any diplomas for private school students.

 Participation in Public School Sports